yurisim/demos/tutorial.md

    - `--schema=apps\prisma-api\prisma\schema.prisma` tells prisma where the schema is
 9. Configure GraphQL/Prisma/ generator
    - Add `**@generated**` and `**migrations**` on seperate lines in the `.gitignore` file
+   - Add the below block into the schema.prisma
    ```
      generator nestgraphql {
        provider = "prisma-nestjs-graphql"